MaksimDzhangirov/backendBankExample/docs/part29-eng.md

 aws secretsmanager get-secret-value --secret-id simple_bank --query SecretString --output text | jq 'to_entries|map(.key)'
 ```

-Then voila, we've got a new array of strings with all the keys.
+Then voilà, we've got a new array of strings with all the keys.

 ![](../images/part29/25.png)